marja-w/mms-project-23/README.md

 In my project I want to create an explainable music recommender system, as close to the recommender system by Spotify.
 The goal is to create a model like the original Spotify recommender system, to be able to explain the algorithm and create a comprehensive summary for artists.
 In addition, I want to evaluate the model and compare it to the results achieved by the Spotify one.
 The evaluation should yield results on which features are most important for new songs to be recommended to users.

 ## Schedule
-- 12th – 26th October: Get familiar with model structure and create first prototype
+- 12th – 26th October: Research task and research currently Recommender Systems algorithms

-- 26th October – 9th November: train and fine-tune model (using million playlist dataset (4))
+- 26th October – 9th November: train and fine-tune model (using [million playlist dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge))

-- 9th – 23rd November: evaluate model with test data (from million playlist dataset (4))
+- 9th – 23rd November: evaluate model with test data (from [million playlist dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge))
 - 23rd – 4th December: analyze the important features for better recommendation results

 ## Updates

+### 26th October Update

+- Task Definition: the task the model will be evaluated on is the task of **automatic playlist continuation**.
+This means, given a set of playlist features, like name or number of including different albums, generate a list of soundtracks that can continue the playlist to the users liking.
+The Million Playlist Dataset (MLP) is divided into a train and test set, where the test set is incomplete, in order to be able to test the model.

+- Algorithms: Spotify

 ## Sources